 Many become compulsive with substances or behaviors—alcohol, drugs, eating, exercise, spending, etc. In fact, it is not unusual for such dependencies to develop even before the infidelity is uncovered, as some people may turn to these potentially addictive behaviors as a way to self-medicate their depression, anxiety, and frustration with the relationship.

 Healing From Infidelity

 Most betrayed partners decide to remain in the relationship.
-In these instances it may take them a year or more to reestablish trust in their spouse - even when the spouse is clearly committed to behavioral change, open communication, honesty, and living a life of integrity on all fronts.
-When the betrayed spouse is willing to join the cheater in his or her efforts by also engaging in a process of self-examination, education, support, and emotional growth, it greatly increases the odds of healing and remaining together long-term.
+In these instances, it may take them a year or more to re-establish trust in their spouse—even when the spouse is clearly committed to behavioral change, open communication, honesty, and living a life of integrity on all fronts.
+When the betrayed spouse is willing to join the cheater in his or her efforts by also engaging in the process of self-examination, education, support, and emotional growth, it greatly increases the odds of healing and remaining together long-term.

 [i] B.A.
 Steffens and R.L.
 Rennie, “The Traumatic Nature of Disclosure for Wives of Sexual Addicts,” Sexual Addiction & Compulsivity 13 : 247-67.